stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 boulders and the entrances of burrows.
 The ghouls were in general respectful, even if one did attempt to pinch him while several others eyed his leanness speculatively.
 Through patient glibbering he made inquiries regarding his vanished friend, and found he had become a ghoul of some prominence in abysses nearer the waking world.
-A greenish elderly ghoul offered to conduct him to Pickman&rsquo;s present habitation, so despite a natural loathing he followed the creature into a capacious burrow and crawled after him for hours in the blackness of rank mould.
-They emerged on a dim plain strown with singular relics of earth&mdash;old gravestones, broken urns, and grotesque fragments of monuments&mdash;and Carter realised with some emotion that he was probably nearer the waking world than at any other time since he had gone down the seven hundred steps from the cavern of flame to the Gate of Deeper Slumber.
+A greenish elderly ghoul offered to conduct him to Pickman's present habitation, so despite a natural loathing he followed the creature into a capacious burrow and crawled after him for hours in the blackness of rank mould.
+They emerged on a dim plain strown with singular relics of earth--old gravestones, broken urns, and grotesque fragments of monuments--and Carter realised with some emotion that he was probably nearer the waking world than at any other time since he had gone down the seven hundred steps from the cavern of flame to the Gate of Deeper Slumber.